HabaneroCake/pii-filter/pii-filter/README.md

 A library for detecting, parsing, and removing personally identifiable information from strings and objects.

-## Installing
-You can add the pii-filter node-package to your project by running:
-> `npm install --save-dev pii-filter`

 ## Scenarios
 We hope that this software can be useful in at least some of the following scenarios:
 - privacy, security, fraud-detection, and data-auditing